readthedocs/readthedocs.org/docs/user/legal/dpa/subprocessors.rst

 Support
 -------

-Intercom, Inc.
-    Dashboard user reporting and analytics.
-Data collected can include user information like email address and IP address.
-This is only used on our application dashboard and is not used on documentation sites.

 FrontApp, Inc.
     Customer email support service.
 Can have access to user data, including user email and IP address, and stores communications related to user data.